Fields generated by points on superelliptic curves

-Recall that points coming from the parametrization \eqref{eq:param} generate fields of degree $n$ and we show in Proposition \ref{prop:param_irred_Sn} that $100\%$ of these fields have Galois closure $S_n$.
-As a special case of the points produced by the parameterization, when $n=m$ our parametrization gives rise to points that come from pulling back along the $n$-to-one map to $\P^1$.
-This case is special because the fields generated by these points have Galois closure $C_n$ not $S_n$ and so on by Proposition \ref{prop:param_irred_Sn} they make up 0\% of the points produced by our parametrization.
+A special case of the points produced by the parameterization, when $n=m$, our parametrization gives rise to points that come from pulling back along the $m$-to-one map to $\P^1$.
+The fields generated by these points generically have Galois group $C_m \rtimes C_{\varphi(m)}$, where $\varphi(m)$ is Euler's totient function.

 To see this, consider for example, the curve $y^m=f(x)$, and set $\gamma(t)=\alpha_0$, $g(t)=t$, and $\eta(t)=h(t)=1$, this gives us the polynomial $F(t)=t^m-f(\alpha_0)$.
 We view this as a map from $\mathbb{P}^1$ to $\text{Sym}^m(C)$ sending the point $[\alpha_0:1]$ on $\P^1$ to the degree $n$ divisor consisting of the conjugates of the point $(\alpha_0, f(\alpha_0)^{1/m})$ on $C$.
 Thus the parametrization given in \eqref{eq:param} recovers degree $m$ points that come from pulling back along the $m$-to-one map to $\mathbb{P}^1$.